Tendinitis (Tendonitis)

 Statistics & Prevalence

-What is Tendinitis (Tendinopathy)?
+What is Tendinitis (Tendonitis)?

-Why Tendinitis (Tendinopathy) Happens
+Why Tendinitis (Tendonitis) Happens

 Common Symptoms

-- Tenderness when pressing on the tendon
+- Tenderness to touch along the tendon

-- Stiffness, especially in the morning or after rest
+- Stiffness, especially in the morning

 - Weakness in the affected area

-- Pain that initially improves with warm-up, returns after
+- Pain that worsens with activity and improves with rest

 Possible Causes

-- Sudden increase in activity level
+- Sudden increase in activity intensity

-- Poor technique in sports or activities
+- Poor technique in sports or exercise

-- Muscle weakness or imbalance
+- Muscle imbalance or weakness

 Note: These are potential causes.
 A healthcare provider can help determine the specific cause in your case.